andre-ye/uni/docs/math/math-402/lecture.md

 - Standard interpretation in algebra II: roots are the intersection of $$y = 0$$ with $$y = f(x)$$ in $$\mathbb{R}^2$$
 - In 402, $$x$$ is not a variable, but an indeterminate, a placeholder to keep things sseparate
 - Factor theorem: being a root is the same as $$(x - a) \vert f(x)$$

+---

+## Week 8 Monday -- Congruence Class Polynomial Rings

+- Why is 5.7/5.8 interesting? -- ring of polynomial congruence classes include the original field.
+The map from polynomial ring to congruence classes is not injective, so it's interesting that you can have an isomorphic map overall
 -